Join over 2 million drivers who have compared local prices to book.

-Quick and easy: Simply enter the vehicle registration number of your Rover and your post code, compare prices, choose a local garage and book your Wheel Balancing.
+No upfront registration required, simply enter the vehicle registration number of your Rover and postcode, compare prices, choose a local garage and book your Wheel Balancing.

 Wheels and tyres, as with any rotating object, need to be balanced in order to reduce vibration.
 A good example of this is when laundry is loaded into a washing machine unevenly, the drum is not correctly balanced, so vibrates.
 Similarly, wheel balancing ensures that the weight of the wheel and tyre is even around the axle.